Scraping, harvesting, or extracting is a process of getting all the information from some public site. It automates manual exporting of the data.

 Yes.
 Outscraper will charge your account balance for $10 and issue an additional invoice with the amount due.

 Google Maps Scraper

-- Filter results by applying filters to the extraction task.
-To avoid empty results, make sure you are familiar with the values of the fields before using filters with the “contains” operator.
+- Filter results by applying Filters to the subtypes column.
+Such filters can eliminate all the irrelevant data and return you only what you need.
+To avoid empty results, make sure you are familiar with the values of the fields before using the Filters.